codemonument/deno_codeup/README.md

 Run via: deno / as portable cli
 Command: wcvm

+## Repo Structure

+- src - contains ts source files
+- main.ts - contains the main entrypoint for this script
+- playground - the current working directory for trying this script

 ## VSCode Update API

 The update api for vscode has the following endpoints (inclomplete):